 In addition to her BJJ pursuits, Yamaguchi has accomplished plenty inside the cage.
 She won the Valkyrie Women’s Featherweight Championship in February 2010, and then the DEEP Jewels Featherweight Championship in May 2015.

 Despite falling to Angela Lee for the inaugural ONE Women’s Atomweight World Championship a year later, Yamaguchi has another chance to capture the belt and complete the treble.
-She meets Lee at ONE: IMMORTAL PURSUIT on 24 November in an epic rematch.
+After defeating both Jenny Huang and Gina Iniong this year, she meets Lee in 2018, in what should be an epic rematch.